Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 Animals That Look Like Dinosaurs

 Dinosaurs are immensely popular with both children and adults alike.
-Nothing sparks the imagination like giant lizard-like creatures that once actually roamed our Earth.
-The enormous success of the Jurassic Park movies is a testament to the enthusiasm people have about dinosaurs and other creatures that are often confused as such.
+Nothing sparks the imagination like the giant, lizard-like creatures that once actually roamed our Earth.
+The enormous success of the Jurassic Park movies is a testament to the enthusiasm people have for dinosaurs and their kin.
 Surely at some point, young people have imagined what it would be like to have a dinosaur as a pet.
-Thanks to the exotic pet trade, you can actually own dinosaur look-alikes (as imagined) and in some cases, actual close relatives of dinosaurs.
+Thanks to the exotic pet trade, you can actually own dinosaur look-alikes, and in some cases, actual close relatives of dinosaurs.

 The frilled dragon is relatively easy to find in the reptile trade and may instantly remind someone of the dilophosaurus, a species made famous from the original Jurassic Park movie.
 The lizard's interesting frills are actually a defense mechanism and won't be displayed unless the animal is stressed, so encouraging the display is not recommended.

 2. The Armadillo

 The most commonly owned armadillo species is the South American native three-banded armadillo, which is an animal that can fully close itself into a ball.
 The hairy armadillo and American native 9-banded armadillos are also sometimes kept.

 Armadillos are not animals for beginner exotic pet keepers; they require extensive housing and deep substrate to burrow in.
 These fascinating animals strongly resemble the ancient creatures known as aetosaurs.
 While some of the animal’s traits indicate it might have been herbivorous, some species had a keratinous snout and peg-like teeth, indicating they might have fed on colonial insects just like armadillos.